 24) Imperial Tombs of Xia

-These tombs are located In Yinchuan, China.
-The site occupies an area of 30 miles square.
-They include nine imperial mausoleums plus over 250 tombs of their relatives and state officials.
+These tombs are in Yinchuan, China.
+The site occupies 30 miles square, including nine imperial mausoleums plus over 250 graves of their relatives and state officials.

 Point 25 is on another ley line projecting from the East China Sea and connect points 20 and 23.